pa11y/pa11y/MIGRATION.md

 ### Randomized Ports

 The `phantom.port` option no longer has a default.
 If a port is not specified, then Pa11y will bind to an available port.
-This allows for easier running of tests in parallel, as PhantomJS instances will no longer conflict with eachother.
+This allows for easier running of tests in parallel, as PhantomJS instances will no longer conflict with each other.

 ### Node.js Support